ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 You can install Veeam Backup and Replication 12 on a bare metal server.
 This installation is supported only for VMware vSphere® 7.0 with VMware NSX-T™.

 * For VMware Regulated Workloads, the Veeam bare metal server is the only option.
 For Security and Compliance Readiness Bundle, the Veeam bare metal server is the default option with a choice of switching to Veeam VM.
-* Veeam is always deployed to the management cluster.
+* Veeam is always deployed on the management cluster.
 * No migration path is available for existing Veeam users.

 For more information about Veeam on bare metal server, see the following topics.